 So… what if you don’t dive or snorkel?
 Well, first of all, you really should at least attempt snorkeling in this incredible spot.
 You can simply walk down the steps at the end of the pier and float with the snorkel and mask.
 No getting on a boat to go out in the ocean.
 The water is calm and it will be the experience of a lifetime.

 But…if you absolutely don’t want to snorkel, there are a couple of places you can grab a lounge chair and just chill with a good book.
 Kayaks are available and you will find smaller islands to check out for great photo ops.

 Bucket List Journey also has a list of things to do.
 And be prepared every night for a spectacular sunset.
 I can’t believe how many gorgeous photos I have of the sunset.
 Each minute it changed and was more breathtaking than the last.

-This is why they say at Raja Ampat Dive Lodge “be ready to have an amazing experience in our little private paradise in-between the jungle and the sea.”
+Be ready to have an amazing experience in our little private paradise in-between the jungle and the sea. ~ Raja Ampat Dive Lodge

 Stephanie Barros Castro is the booking manager and will help you set up your reservation as well as diving, snorkeling, kayaking, or anything else you choose to do while at Raja Ampat Dive Resort.

 While you’re in Indonesia, you really should try to get to Gili Trawangan if you love that island vibe.